mcook-2/cook_mckenzie_final_site/README.md

 ### 4. Access the Application

-Open your web browser and go to [http://localhost:5575](http://localhost:5575) to view your React UI Component Library.
+Open your web browser and go to [http://localhost:5575](http://localhost:5575) to view portfolio.